cosmos/sdk-tutorials/academy/2-main-concepts/queries.md

 ## Application query handling

 When a query is received by the full-node after being relayed from the underlying consensus engine, it is handled within an environment that understands application-specific types and has a copy of the state. [`BaseApp`](./base-app.md) implements the ABCI [query](https://docs.cosmos.network/master/core/baseapp.html#query) function and handles gRPC queries.
-The query route is parsed and matches the fully-qualified service method name of an existing service method (most likely in one of the modules). `BaseApp` then relays the request to the relevant module.
+The query route is parsed and matched to the fully-qualified service method name of an existing service method (most likely in one of the modules). `BaseApp` then relays the request to the relevant module.

 Apart from gRPC routes, `BaseApp` also handles four different types of queries: